Skip to main content

 Should I Use a Public Adjuster to Present My Storm Damage Claim?

-At the end of the day, it all boils down to personal preference.
+At the end of the day, it all boils down to personal preference!
 If you feel comfortable with your organizational skills, knowledge of legal terminology, and have documented every aspect of your claim, feel free to present it to your insurance company yourself.
-If the thought of that makes you sweat, it’s probably a good idea to hire a public adjuster.
+If the thought of that makes you sweat, it’s definitely a smart idea to hire a public adjuster.

-SB-76 has obviously affected the way homeowners and roofing contractors are allowed to go about our business quite a bit.
-Now that you have the knowledge, it’s important to put it to use.
+SB-76 has obviously affected the way homeowners and roofing contractors are allowed to go about our business (and quite a bit.)
+Now that you have the knowledge, it’s essential to put it to use.
 Always remember to keep track of your claims, be open and honest with your roofing contractor, and if you see fit, get in touch with a public adjuster as soon as possible.

-Whew, that was a lot of information.
+Whew, that was a lot of information, but you made it through!
 We know this stuff can be tricky, and we want to make sure you have all of the information necessary to make an informed decision about your roofing claim.
 For more information on insurance coverage, check out our article on what your homeowner’s insurance will and won’t cover.
 If you’d prefer to chat with an expert instead, feel free to drop us a line.
+One of our friendly RoofCrafters representatives will be happy to talk with you!

 My name is Kevin Mills, and I am the lead estimator for RoofCrafters’ Tampa division.
 I’m originally from Michigan, and I enjoy hunting, fishing, and spending any free time outdoors.
 What I’m most passionate about, though, is helping business owners and homeowners alike achieve their roofing goals, all while providing a seamless customer journey.